 Many web entrepreneurs and freelancers would argue that the membership site is the ultimate business model.
-As someone who has utilized this concept for coming close to two decades, I would agree.
+As someone who has utilized this concept for nearly two decades, I would agree.

-I built the first membership site plugin for WordPress, and I’ve seen the biggest growth in popularity in the past couple of years with many new plugins now available for building and deploying premium content membership sites.
-I have learned a lot from building and operating my own membership sites as well as helping clients implement their own membership sites.
+In fact, I built the first membership site plugin for WordPress, and I’ve seen the biggest growth in popularity in the past couple of years.
+Many new plugins are now available for building and deploying premium content membership sites.
+I have learned a lot not only from building and operating my own membership sites, but also helping clients implement their own membership sites.

-Like any other business model, in order to grow you must constantly learn and evaluate what is working well and what is not.
-You must make adjustments accordingly.
-Here are some things that I have learned about selling premium content via the membership site business model.
+Like any other business model, in order to experience growth you must constantly learn and evaluate what works and doesn’t.
+You need to make adjustments accordingly.
+Here are a few things I have learned about selling premium content via the membership site business model.

 Don’t Lead With Membership

-If you are just starting out, you need to be aware that you generally cannot lead with membership as the sole offer.
+When you are just starting out, you should be aware that you generally cannot lead with membership as the sole offer.
 People don’t buy without trust.
 Authority in a niche builds trust.

 Does that mean that you need to be blogging in a niche for ten years before launching your site?
 Of course not.
 But you need to have spent some time building a “Minimum Viable Audience” before launching into a membership business model as your primary offering.